 Design+Culture Lab's focus is to involve community members in the transformation of the material environment; their cities, their neighborhoods, their blocks.
 We strive to move beyond the limitations of community engagement into true participatory and collaborative design.
 We promote the active engagement of populations that have traditionally been underserved, that they may become empowered to create positive change.

-Design+Culture Lab, LLC is an Oregon certified Minority Business Enterprise (MBE), Women Business Enterprise (WBE) , Emerging Business Enterprise (ESB) and Disadvantaged Business Enterprise (DBE) #9540
+Design+Culture Lab, LLC is an Oregon certified Minority Business Enterprise (MBE), Women Business Enterprise (WBE), and Emerging Business Enterprise (ESB).
+Certification number: 9540

 Design Matters: Inclusion Learning Lab, Hosted By KPFF, November 2, 2016, Joy Alise Davis

 Creating Conditions for Inclusive Social Innovation Panel, GoGreen Portland 2016, October 5, 2016 , Joy Alise Davis